 Although the minimum standards are already in existence, the implementation of the new Canvas VLE has given all staff the opportunity to develop the necessary skills to use the platform and understand the key principles behind the minimum standards.

 The standards outline the minimum expectations, in relation to accessibility and content, for the University’s virtual learning environment.
-The standards are designed to benefit both staff and students – through consistency of approach – and engage increased engagement levels and familiarity.
+The standards are designed to benefit both staff and students, through consistency of approach, and increased engagement levels and familiarity.

 You can learn more by visiting either the Virtual Learning Environment Minimum Standards Implementation Checklist or the Canvas Project Homepage.

 Why are there minimum standards for virtual learning environments?

 Having minimum standards ensures a consistent layout, and experience, for both staff and students.
 Ease of access, and familiarity of content, can greatly reduce anxiety and ensure students and staff navigate through the platform as efficiently as possible.
 Having these minimum standards, particularly in relation to consistency of layout, encourages accessibility for all students.
 Having access to relevant information, whenever it is required, helps the University meet their inclusive practice aims and encourage a greater sense of community.

 In addition, ensuring learning materials are available, before a learning session, gives students the opportunity to familiarise themselves with a given subject area and ensures inclusivity from the outset.